PPKFS/yaifl/lit/worldmodel/typefamilies.md

   directions :: Lens' (MonolithicWorld s) (Store (Direction b))
 ```

-But this quickly ran into problems that each of these different parameterised data types needed an `a` or a `b` and these constraints bubbled up to the top...and even then, I'd often get `ambiguous type variable a1` issues.
+But this quickly ran into the same problem; a function that dealt with both `Direction`s and `Object`s still needs both `a` and `b` to be parametric, and these constraints bubbled up to the top...plus, I'd often get `ambiguous type variable a1` issues.

 What if there was a way to do this with some type-level nonsense?